Lecture Topic: Read This Before

 sentence level errors.

-is MS Word.
-Do not turn in work that is composed using different
+for this course is MS Word.
+Do not turn in work that is

 for a free download.
 You will need your o-key email address and o-key